 On January 2, 2019, the Company's Board of Directors approved a share repurchase program authorizing the Company to repurchase from time to time up to \$100.0 million of its outstanding shares of Common Stock.
 Repurchases made under the program, if any, will be made in either the open market or in privately negotiated transactions.
 The timing, manner, price and amount of any repurchases will depend on a variety of factors, including economic and market conditions, the Company stock price, corporate liquidity requirements and priorities, applicable legal requirements and other factors.
 The share repurchase program has been funded to date with available cash and may be funded in the future using the Company's available cash or capacity under its 2021 Credit Agreement and may be suspended or discontinued at any time.
 On October 18, 2021, the Company's Board of Directors approved a new share repurchase program authorizing the Company to repurchase from time to time up to \$100.0 million of its outstanding shares of Common Stock, inclusive of the amount which remained available under the existing share repurchase program approved on January 2, 2019.
 Repurchases made under the new program, if any, will continue to be made in either the open market or in privately negotiated transactions, subject to market conditions, applicable legal requirements, and other relevant factors.
-The timing, manner, price and amount of any repurchases will depend on a variety of factors approved a new share suspended or discontinued at any time.
-During fiscal 2022, the Company repurchases will depend on a variety of factors and may be suspended or discontinued at any time and amount of any repurchases will depend on a variety of factors and may be suspended or discontinued at any time.
-During fiscal 2022, the Company repurchases approved on a variety of factors and may be suspended or discontinued at any time.
-During fiscal 2022, the Company repurchase of \$184.67.
-Currently, there is \$63.6 million remaining to repurchase outstanding shares ŗ Foreign Currency Translation Pension- related (1) Derivative Financial Instruments (1) Total Accumulated Other Comprehensive Loss Balance as of August 29, 2020 \$ (22,009) \$ (10,026) \$ 65 \$ (31,970) Change during the year 4,208 2,960 (34) 7,134 Balance as of August 28, 2021 (17,801) (7,066) 31 (24,836) Change during the year (7,002) 7,518 30 546 Balance as of August 27, 2022 \$ (24,803) \$ 452 \$ 61 \$ (24,290)
+The timing, manner, price and amount of any repurchases will depend on a variety of factors and may be suspended or discontinued at any time.
+During fiscal 2022, the Company repurchased 213,419 shares for an average price per share of \$179.98.
+During fiscal 2021, the Company repurchased 60,950 shares for an average price per share of \$184.13.
+During fiscal 2020, the Company repurchased 117,767 shares for an average price per share of \$184.67.
+Currently, there is \$63.6 million remaining to repurchase outstanding shares of Common Stock under this program.
+On July 15, 2022, the Company repurchased 35,714 shares of Class B Common Stock for \$6.0 million from a related party at a per share price of \$168.00